njzfjiang/ece-1508-project/README.md

 workers, and less frequent checkpoints.
 Its smoke configuration uses 256-pixel preprocessing.

-The formal comparison uses a common budget of 4,000 optimizer steps for both models.
+The reported formal comparison uses `configs/5090.yaml`: 2,000 optimizer steps, U-Net/VAE LoRA ranks 32/4, learning rate `1e-5`, resolution 512, and batch size 1 for both models.
+Architecture-specific memory settings remain different: pix2pix-Turbo trains in full precision, while CycleGAN-Turbo uses FP16 and gradient checkpointing. `configs/base.yaml` is a portable baseline with the same 2,000-step budget but lower default U-Net ranks (8 for pix2pix and 4 for CycleGAN), so it does not reproduce the reported rank-32 grid unchanged.

 Each run writes a structured `losses.csv` beside its checkpoints, so training curves do not depend on terminal scrollback or W&B availability.

 The default training output root is controlled by `configs/base.yaml`: